Marcus Schmickler

 Vita

 Schmickler writes on computer music and has won several prizes, including the Rome Prize.
-He taught at Bard College, at Calarts, at Robert Schumann Hochschule and IEM Graz.
-His compositions have been performed by renowned ensembles worldwide.
+He taught at Bard College, at Calarts, at Robert Schumann Hochschule and IEM.
+His compositions have been performed by renowned ensembles internationally.
+He lives between Cologne and Vienna.

 CV Works